DecisiveAI/staging-mdai-docs-v2/content/docs/1_installation/_index.md

 base: "docs/1_installation/_fragments"
 ---

-{{- $version := printf "%v" (site.Params.default_version | default "") -}}

 There are 2 ways to install the MDAI cluster locally.

-- A quick installation script-based install gets the MDAI cluster up and running in minutes.
+- A quick, cli-based install gets the MDAI cluster up and running in minutes.
 - A step-by-step install that let’s you see each of the components composing the MDAI cluster.

 > [!NOTE]